 Hosting learning applications and the web API

 This chapter is a guide server setup for the MultiLA software platform either on a server or a local development machine.
 Note that only Unix-based operating systems (Linux, MacOS) are covered by this guide.
-The software should run on Windows systems as well but may require different setup steps.
+The software should run on Windows systems as well, but may require different setup steps.

 Hosting learning applications